flavienbwk/eclipse-che-kubernetes/README.md

 - A working Kubernetes cluster up and running
 - An [Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) installed on your cluster
 - [Certmanager](https://cert-manager.io/docs/installation/) installed on your cluster
-- [OpenEBS](https://openebs.io/docs/user-guides/installation) installed on your cluster (or another storage class)
+- A storage class such as [OpenEBS](https://openebs.io/docs/user-guides/installation) installed on your cluster
 - Docker installed on the same machine (or a remote host, as long as you edit the following configurations)

 To help you setup your standalone Kubernetes with kubeadm, use scripts in `./helpers`.